 Acts is not objective history

 I am sympathetic to Price’s goal of proving that the Jesus of the Gospel of Mark was a fictional character.
 However, Price asserts that Paul was an apostle of Mark’s Jerusalem congregation, which had a heavenly Jesus prior to the Jewish War.
-The most immediate problem with that scenario is that Price takes the Book of Acts at face value.
+The most immediate problem with that scenario is that Price takes the Book of Acts, with its Jerusalem church, at face value.
 But Acts is an ideal history, not objective history.
 It was written by the orthodox in the mid-second century to authorize founders of Jesus-movement congregations (as ‘apostles’) and to incorporate “Paul” into the movement’s founding story.
 Everything we ‘know’ about Paul comes from orthodox sources (the orthodox-edited Letters and Acts).
-We cannot take them literally, as Price does.
+In the absence of other sources, we cannot trust them to be history, as Price does.

 Mark and Paul independently had a heavenly Jesus

 I think that the heavenly Jesus we find in the Letters of Paul and in the Gospel of Mark had independent origins.
 That is, Mark had a heavenly Jesus because Mark’s congregation was very likely descended from the sect that had the Letter to the Hebrews, with its heavenly high priest (anointed one/Christ).
-The original of the Letters of Paul, if any existed in Mark’s time (which both RG Price and I see as the late first century), in my view were Hypsistarian tracts that were Samaritan in inspiration.
-(Later, Marcion adopted and refined these tracts into the first canon of the Letters of Paul.
-The orthodox then revised Marcion’s canon into the canon of Christianity.)*** Mark would not have known about the Hypsistarian tracts; if he did, he would not have paid any attention to them.
-His heritage was likely Alexandrian, where the resident Judeans had a long history of syncretistic thought and interpretation.
-Mark would have had nothing to do with a splinter sect of Asian Gentiles.
+The original of the Letters of Paul, if any existed in Mark’s time (which both R.G.
+Price and I see as the late first century), were written in Asia to Gentiles.
+I think they were texts to Hypsistarians.*** (I also think that later, Marcion adopted and refined these tracts into the first canon of the Letters of Paul.
+Marcion’s “mission field” may have begun among Hypsistarians, but subsequently attracted Gentile adherents to Judean synagogues in the East.
+The orthodox then revised Marcion’s Letters of Paul to conform to orthodox beliefs.)
+Mark would not have known about the Hypsistarian texts; if he did, he would not have paid any attention to them.
+They were addressed to Asian Gentiles.

 Mark didn’t create a puzzle for his readers